cagross/csharp-specials/README.md

 Stay tuned for more developments.

-Update: I have now established both a functioning homepage (with AI component) and a functioning web API route.
+Update: I have now established both a functioning homepage and a functioning web API route.
 I also have a simple end-to-end test working.
+The AI component has been temporarily removed, but will be reinstated soon.

 - Homepage: A functioning homepage can be found at https://localhost:7165/.